BU-Spark/ds-bcc-tania-fernandes-d7/fa24-team-b/housing/notebooks/README.md

 - **CensusData.ipynb**: This is the preliminary file that worked with the Census datasets.
 It contained some initial preprocessing of the datasets. d7-CensusData.ipynb is a more current version that contains preprocessing along with early analysis.

-- **Property.ipynb**: Analyzes property data.
+- **property.ipynb**: Analyzes property data.
 Includes data preprocessing, exploratory data analysis (EDA), and examines property prices and property taxes trends.

 - **d7-CensusData.ipynb**: Analyzes census data for different housing characteristics (focusing on 2 District 7 zip-codes) from 2011 -  2022.